Sarah Zemore, PhD

 The primary objective of this study is to describe and explain racial disparities in both heavy drinking and alcohol problems at equivalent levels of consumption.
 The conceptual approach recognizes that racial/ethnic groups in the U.S. are differentially exposed to economic, social and neighborhood disadvantages, and draws on recent theoretical work suggesting that cumulative exposure to disadvantage may play a significant role in understanding health disparities.

-Epidemiology of Drinking and Disorders in Border vs. Non-Border Contexts in Texas
+Epidemiology of Drinking and Disorders among Mexican-Origin Adults in Border and Non-Border Contexts